Learn About Tea

 The Health File

-Light of Day’s founder, Angela Macke, is a Registered Holistic Nurse, Advanced Master Gardener, and Specialty Tea Institute Graduate.
-She has been collecting research and various press articles about tea for many years.
-If you would like a copy of her most up-to date health file, please become a subscriber to our newsletter so that we may be permitted to send this to you (we believe in a 100% permission-based marketing system over here, since we’re not big fans of “junk mail” ourselves).
+Light of Day’s founder, Angela Macke, is a Registered Nurse and Horticulturalist with advanced education as Certified Holistic Nurse, Certified Healing Touch Practitioner, Certified Biofeedback Technician, Critical Incident Stress Debriefment, Advanced Master Gardener, Landscape architecture & design, and Specialty Tea Institute Graduate.
+She has been collecting research and various press articles about Tea, human health and the environment for many years.
+If you would like a copy of her most up-to date health file, please subscribe to our newsletter and it will be emailed to you.
+Please feel welcomed to send us anything of interest that you should come across in your travels, as we consider education a joyful, life-long fascinating exploration!
+Thank you for your interest in learning more about this healthy beverage choice.